brandonyongys/brandonyongys.github.io/_posts/2020-08-31-Financial Independence.md

 ### Age group
 ![Age distribution](https://raw.githubusercontent.com/brandonyongys/brandonyongys.github.io/master/img/202008-finance-FIRE/01%20Age%20distribution.png)

-Most of the users that are seeking for FIRE advice are typically from pre 20s to 30s with the 20s as the major age class.
+Most of the users that are seeking for FIRE advice are typically from 20s to 30s.
 This is not too surprising since it would be much easier to achieve their FIRE goal if they were to start their FIRE journey early.
 There are still a group of users who are within their 40s and 50s and are seeking help to FIRE.
 There are not a lof them but still, some of them may need help as they are still struggling to do so.
 I am happy for them to speak up and ask for advice instead going down their original path.
 Better late than never :).

+Nonetheless, this distribution shows how the younger generations are trying to be more financially responsible and are seeking ways to reduce their financial burden and setting up for their kids.

 ### Location of users